Best Narrative Nonfiction Books for Kids

 AR 2.9 2015 36 pages Ages 6-9

-This book combines learning about Africa, recycling, and women's cooperatives.
+combines learning about Africa, recycling, and women's cooperatives.
 It is the story of Isatou Ceesay, who noticed that the trash was piling up in her town in Gambia and wished that something could be done to clean them up.
 When she sees a friend crocheting, she realizes that she can crochet the bags into purses to sell at the market.
+One Plastic Bag

 Soon, many women joined in to make purses and make money for their families and their town.
 The author's note fills in more of the details and tells us the whole town is doing better because of the recycling project. there are one or two paragraphs per page, and the large and colorful illustrations blend paint and photographs.